JhonnyValdivieso/cisco-ios-hardening-auditor/README.md

 ---

-##  License
+## License & Legal Disclaimer

+### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this material for educational and defensive security purposes.

+### Legal & Educational Disclaimer
+> **Notice:** This tool is designed for authorized network auditing and security hardening assessment purposes only.
+Ensure you have explicit authorization before running audit operations against active enterprise infrastructure.